jesseburstrom/client_system/README.md

 I wonder how the navigate to page works can one not just activate from list...
 This is where true system knowledge meets heuristic empirical knowledge...

+I have been studying React and it is fantastic great to make web pages and i like the structure and at the same time had lecture in how to publish Node server to AWS which is great news then i could resolve publishing flutter app to web, with of course as always caveat i need to figure out how socket works, maybe just one google away.

+But Then only 2-d version of app but anyway that is my goal, so you can log in have highscore yatzy any web browser for now.

+Then it is also problem how to open source Unity project it is huge on disc even assets which is needed to replicate.

+But glad i understand more or less totally React and javascript Node more now and i can use that structure to build this system.

+Actually the big difference between React and Flutter is tha fact that at State in Flutter there is too (all objects have access to state) THAT is the breaking change.

+And also the fact Flutter is a true object oriented system (it looks like i build a system ontop but really just use the system under for best result, Flutter is the system but since left its wings open need someone to care for them)

 # client_system